 Immun4cure: a university hospital institute (IHU) focused on autoimmune diseases

-Nearly 80 diseases are caused by a malfunction of the immune system, leading it to attack the healthy tissues of its own body.
-Systemic lupus erythematosus, rheumatoid arthritis, multiple sclerosis, Crohn's disease, and type 1 diabetes are just a few examples.
-As the second leading cause of chronic pain, these autoimmune diseases, which affect eight times more women than men, are a major public health issue.
-Their management poses a significant challenge due to their increasing prevalence, the significant rise in the cost of treatment, and the difficulties involved in diagnosis.
+Nearly 80 diseases are caused by a malfunction of the immune system, leading it to attack the body’s own healthy tissues.
+Systemic lupus erythematosus, rheumatoid arthritis, multiple sclerosis, Crohn’s disease, and type 1 diabetes are just a few examples.
+As the second leading cause of chronic pain, these autoimmune diseases—which affect eight times as many women as men—represent a significant public health challenge.
+Managing them poses a major challenge due to their increasing prevalence, the significant rise in treatment costs, and the difficulties in diagnosis.

 Ambitious goals

-This IHU has several objectives, foremost among which are gaining a better understanding of systemic autoimmune diseases through the modeling of immune responses and enabling earlier detection of these diseases.
-Through the IHU, the three partners aim to offer patients an optimized care pathway by promoting access to innovative curative therapies based in particular on the development of RNA technologies.
-In the short term, patients will be able to benefit from cutting-edge medical analyses, participate in personalized, à la carte clinical trials by joining patient cohorts, and access innovative precision immunotherapies/biotherapies.
-Training has not been overlooked, as the IHU will support the creation of a health school to provide training in the use of these new strategies.
+This IHU has several objectives, foremost among which are: gaining a better understanding of systemic autoimmune diseases through the modeling of the immune response, as well as enabling earlier detection of these diseases.
+Through the IHU, the three partners aim to offer patients an optimized care pathway by promoting access to innovative curative therapies, particularly those based on the development of RNA technologies.
+Thus, in the short term, patients will be able to benefit from cutting-edge medical analyses, participate in personalized, on-demand clinical trials by joining patient cohorts, and gain access to innovative precision immunotherapies and biotherapies.
+Training is not overlooked, as the IHU will support the creation of a health school to provide training in the use of these new strategies.

 Strong local roots

-Immun4cure is part ofMedVallée, a global center of excellence in global health supported by Montpellier Métropole, and benefits from the biotherapy support policy backed by the Occitanie Regional Council.
-It complements other initiatives such asthe ExposUM Institute,the Digital Health School, and the University Innovation Hub, and confirms the desire to make Montpellier a key international player in the fields of health, the environment, and food.
+Immun4cure is part ofMedVallée, a global center of excellence in global health led by the Montpellier Metropolitan Area, and benefits from the biotherapy support policy backed by the Occitanie Regional Council.
+It complements other initiatives such asthe ExposUM Institute,the School of Digital Health, and the University Innovation Hub, and reaffirms the commitment to making Montpellier a key international player in the fields of health, the environment, and food.